HSLdevcom/jore4-digiroad-gtfs-map-matching-experiment/qgis-approach.md

 ### Select one route as the trajectory

+We can only map match one route at a time.
+Let's extract one route from all of the shapes.

 1. Click Processing Toolbox > Vector Selection > Extract by attribute.
 1. Extract from "Reprojected" with `shape_id = 1088B_20210522_2`.